 The following meeting schedule is being finalized, and is subject to change.
 Please check prior to attending a meeting to be sure it has not been cancelled or rescheduled.
 All meetings will begin at 7 pm and will be held in the Lower Level Meeting Room at the Municipal Services Center, 3600 unless stated otherwise.
 Meeting agendas and accompanying documents will be published here as they become available.

-To view documents associated with the Community Center Feasibility Task Force, search our Archives Portal – Special Commissions & Task Forces using the following Special Meeting Type:
+To view documents associated with the Community Center Feasibility Task Force, search our Archives Portal – Special Projects, Commissions & Task Forces using the following Special Meeting Type:

 - Community Center Feasibility Task Force